Skip to main content

 What is bellplay~?

 bellplay~ is a framework and software for offline algorithmic audio in the bell programming language.
 It is designed to support symbolic and audio workflows within an out-of-the-box, integrated environment.
+This includes, but isn't limited to, sound design, music composition and analysis, data sonification, batch data processing, audio editing, and more.

-At the core of bellplay~ is the concept of the buffer — a structured representation of an audio object, containing both technical metadata (e.g., sampling rate, duration) and optionally, analysis-derived features such as pitch, loudness, or spectral descriptors.
+At the core of bellplay~ is the concept of the buffer—a structured representation of an audio object, containing both technical metadata (e.g., sampling rate, duration) and optionally, analysis-derived features such as pitch, loudness, or spectral descriptors.
 These buffers can be generated, processed, and analyzed using bell.

 The typical workflow in bellplay~ consists of three steps: